Trekking in Sikkim Darjeeling

 ATMs

-The only ATMs available are located in Darjeeling, with just one each in Manebhanjyang and Rimbik.
+Darjeeling has a number of ATMs and banks, while Manebhanjyang and Rimbik has one each and can be unreliable.
 Beyond that, you’ll find no financial services in Sandakphu or Phalut.

 Therefore, ensure to carry enough cash from Darjeeling for your needs.
-While expenses will be minimal—primarily for bottled mineral water and tips to the support team—it’s better to be prepared than to face any unexpected surprises.
+While expenses will be minimal—primarily for bottled mineral water and tips to the support team.

 Documents for the Trek